yiruyang2025/yiruyang2025.github.io/_pages/about.md

 - In the long run, would like to have some Contribution - #AI products for disabled people - e.g. Voice assistants, #AI for Science - e.g. optical Experiments Simulation by Diffusion models

 - One of my [Faculty Alumni](https://en.wikipedia.org/wiki/Zhu_Min_(economist))
-- 🪐 Enjoy reading Philosophy, Munger, Warren Buffett
+- 🪐 Enjoy reading Philosophy

 - For lifelong study - Richard P. Feynman, You and your research by Richard Hamming, Alumni (*always can learn a lot from them) from all different domains